The Timber Trail is OPEN. Check our Trail Status for more information

 Pureora was fought for - and now is a very special place for the future.
 This 30min documentary is a compelling insight into how special our trees are.
 The New Zealand Projects documentary of the cultural history and modern ecology of Pureora Forest.
 It details the broad and dynamic story of the people who have lived, worked and studied the forest.

 The Timber Trail is a partnership.
-Thanks to our partners for making this Adventure Cycle Trail possible.
+Thanks to our partners for making this Great Ride Adventure possible.

 This product has been added to your cart